EGPGV-Symposium/2025/content/cfp/cfp.md

 title: Call for Papers
 ---

-The Eurographics Symposium on Parallel Graphics and Visualization (EGPGV) aims to foster the exchange of experiences and knowledge on exploiting and defining new trends in parallel graphics and visualization.
-This area is of growing importance due to the widespread availability of multi-core CPUs, GPUs, and cluster systems.
+The Eurographics Symposium on Parallel Graphics and Visualization (EGPGV) aims to foster the exchange of experiences and knowledge on leveraging and defining new trends in parallel graphics and visualization.
+This area is important due to the widespread availability of multi-core CPUs, GPUs, and cluster systems.
 Computationally demanding and data-intensive applications in graphics and visualization are strongly affected by this trend and require novel, efficient parallel solutions.

-EGPGV has two submission deadlines: early submission in December and regular submission typically in February.
-This offers authors the flexibility to choose between two separate submission deadlines.
-The early submission deadline also provides the opportunity to improve manuscripts and resubmit them to the regular deadline in case they are not successful in the early review phase, resembling a major revision review process.
-An FAQ about the early submission process can be found [here](../faq/).
-Please notice also that this year there are again abstract deadlines one week in advance to the paper deadlines.

-EGPGV 2024 will take place on May 27, 2024, and be co-located with EuroVis 2024, held May 27-31, 2024, in Odense Denmark.
+EGPGV 2025 will take place on June 2, 2025, and will be co-located with EuroVis 2025, held June 2 to June 6, 2025, in Luxembourg City, Luxembourg.

-The proceedings of EGPGV will be published in the Eurographics Proceedings Series and in the Eurographics Digital Library.
+The proceedings of EGPGV will be published in the Eurographics Proceedings Series and the Eurographics Digital Library.

-EGPGV seeks papers on graphics and visualization that involve any type of parallel computing, and/or focus on very large data sets.
+EGPGV seeks papers on graphics and visualization that involve parallel computing and/or focus on very large data sets.
 Papers on techniques, data structures, algorithms, systems, and applications are welcomed.
-Parallel computing is broadly defined, including high-performance computing and cloud environments, (multi-)GPU computing and heterogeneous, hybrid architectures, and shared and/or distributed memory architectures.
+Parallel computing includes high-performance computing and cloud environments, (multi-)GPU computing and heterogeneous, hybrid architectures, and shared and/or distributed memory architectures.
 Further, papers focused on processing very large data sets (either for visualization or graphics) are welcomed, even if they do not have a particular focus on parallelism.

 Typical symposium topics include:

 - Computationally and data-intensive rendering
 - Scientific visualization (e.g., volume, flow, and tensor visualization)
+- Machine learning as applied to parallel graphics, visualization, and/or large data analytics
 - Information visualization and visual analytics
 - In situ analytics and in situ visualization
 - Out-of-core processing of large data sets for visualization or graphics